ging/fiware-draco/docs/processors_catalogue/ngsi_mongo_sink.md

     -   `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
-    -   `attrMetadata`: will be stored only if it was configured to (attr_metadata_store set to true in the configuration file ngsi_agent.conf).
+    -   `attrMetadata`: will be stored only if it was configured to (attr_metadata_store set to true in the configuration).
 It is a Json object.
 -   Data model by attribute:
     -   `recvTimeTs`: UTC timestamp expressed in miliseconds.
     -   `recvTime`: UTC timestamp in human-readable format ([ISO 8601](http://en.wikipedia.org/wiki/ISO_8601)).